zhaoweicai/cascade-rcnn/README.md

 [Cascade R-CNN](http://www.svcl.ucsd.edu/publications/conference/2018/cvpr/cascade-rcnn.pdf) is a multi-stage extension of the popular two-stage R-CNN object detection framework.
 The goal is to obtain high quality object detection, which can effectively reject close false positives.
 It consists of a sequence of detectors trained end-to-end with increasing IoU thresholds, to be sequentially more selective against close false positives.
 The output of a previous stage detector is forwarded to a later stage detector, and the detection results will be improved stage by stage.
 This idea can be applied to any detector based on the two-stage R-CNN framework, including Faster R-CNN, R-FCN, FPN, Mask R-CNN, etc, and reliable gains are available independently of baseline strength.
 A vanilla Cascade R-CNN on FPN detector of ResNet-101 backbone network, without any training or inference bells and whistles, achieved state-of-the-art results on the challenging MS-COCO dataset.

+## Update

+The re-implementation of Cascade R-CNN in Detectron has been released.
+See [Detectron-Cascade-RCNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN).
+Very consistent improvements are available for all tested models, independent of baseline strength.

 ## Citation

 If you use our code/model/data, please cite our paper: